LesesTrickshon/gr4p3_ju1c3/README.md

   - Also all the ios 18 beta versions included
 ---
 Special thanks to:
-[opa334](https://x.com/opa334dev) for helping to create the injection tool [straight tamago](https://x.com/straight_tamago) for helping to port it to all those ios versions.
+- [opa334](https://x.com/opa334dev) for helping to create the injection tool -[straight tamago](https://x.com/straight_tamago) for helping to port it to all those ios versions.